 Atlas of the Human Journey ★★★☆☆

 This broad but engaging site from the National Geographic Society employs an animated map to explore key historical events and a “genetics journey” to explain personal lineage over tens of thousands of years.
 Highly visual presentation.

 The Story of Africa: Early History ★★★☆☆

 This BBC site features Africa’s top historians and analyzes the events and characters that have shaped the continent from the origins of humankind to the end of South African apartheid.
 The Early History focuses on Homo Sapiens in Africa, their switch from hunting to farming, and their tools and culture.
 A special feature of the section is several audio excerpts featuring experts discussing various aspects of early Africa.
 Unfortunately the site is not maintained as many of the external links are broken.

 This site presents scholarly evidence and views regarding human origins.
 It also synthesizes current scientific thinking on human evolution.
-Unfortunately Talk Origins Archive came under cyber attack in 2007 and the site no longer updated regularly.
+Unfortunately, Talk Origins Archive came under a cyber attack in 2007 and the site is no longer updated regularly.
 That said, the archives do contain detailed information.

 This offering from the University of Pennsylvania Museum of Archaeology and Anthropology focuses on Pech de l’Azé IV, a Neanderthal site in southern France. today’s sophisticated technologies.
 The multimedia Web site tells the story in detail.
 The dig site contains many hearths, an uncommon find and a special small stone artifacts.
 The story of Pech is detailed in essay format with a FAQ and glossary and supplement by images.

 The Time Machine introduces the visitor to prehistoric geology and prehistoric sites around the world.
-Simple information site that lacks interactivity and does not appear to be updated.
+Simple information site with pictures and hyperlinked text articles.

 This section of Art History Resources on the Web contains many links to sites on prehistoric art.